NANASHI0X74/ideas/personal-slash-misc stuff/quoteable one-liners.md

 - programmers are better surgeons and vice-versa
 - was the time right for star wars before or after it came out?
 - Much rather be surprised than do something known to be enjoyable to you ( Much rather beest surprised than doth something known to beest enjoyable to thee )
+- the thing you just said is...
+An opinion that's probably very important to yourself.

 Stupid thought-logfile stuff